matt-weinstein/adigator/doc/README.txt

 weinstein87@gmail.com

 Release Notes:
+V 1.4 4/22/17
+-Fix for matlab 2016b changing matlab.codetools.requiredFilesAndProducts to also return .mat files.
+Was causing issues with 2nd derivatives.
+-General code cleanup of comments and examples.
+-Added adigatorInput class rather than using cada objects to define inputs - only used to define derivative/auxiliary adigator input variables.
+-Added adigatorFindMatchingParen.m - finds matching pair for a parenthesis, curly or square bracket.
+Modified some old code to use this for parsing function I/O and also for finding multiple commands written on the same line.
+Users likely experienced some issues when performing multiple catonations on the same line (either erroring out while attempting to generate a temporary function, or getting an invalid expression statement within the temporary function), particularly if doing so on an input to a function.
+This should fix those issues.
+-Fixed a couple of minor bugs for cada/cross and cada/transpose in the vectorized mode.
+-Made some changes to handle dead code better, particularly loops which never run, and sub-functions which never get called.
+-Changed check in adigatorPrintTempFiles to print out cada#input# and cada#output# assignments in temp functions based upon names read from user file rather than derivative number - was a bug where sub-function numbers change if mixing different adigator generated files, should fix that.

 V 1.3 8/21/16
 -Fixed a couple of bugs using vectorized repmat.
 -Fixed a bug where horzcat/vertcat were not handling numeric inputs properly when called from within a loop.